jefersonboes/FirebirdRemoteDebug/README.md

 #### **How to install**
  - Copy the "RemoteDebug.dll" to the Firebird installation of the UDF folder
- - Run the script "RemoteDebug_UDF" in Firebird to install the UDF
+ - Run the script "RemoteDebug_UDF.sql" in Firebird to install the UDF
  - Run the "debug_server.py" to start debug server

 #### **Example**